 Additional factors which may have a material effect on the sufficiency of Revenues include, but are not limited to, Program Expenses and Subordinated Program Expenses (if any) or Fund investment results which vary materially from those projected by the Authority.
 Furthermore, the Authority reserves the right to apply moneys in the Purchase Accounts and other moneys available to it to originate MEFA Education Loans in the manner it deems most advantageous to MEFA Education Loan borrowers and the Authority.
-The ability of the Trust Assets to produce Revenues sufficient to fund the timely payment of principal and interest of the Issue M Bonds and other Issue M Resolution requirements might be adversely affected by certain actions that the Authority might take in response to lower than anticipated origination of Fixed Rate MEFA Loans and MEFA Refinancing Loans from the Purchase Accounts consistent with the Issue M Resolution.
+The ability of the Trust Assets to produce Revenues sufficient to fund the timely payment of principal and interest of the Issue L Bonds and other Issue L Resolution requirements might be adversely affected by certain actions that the Authority might take in response to lower than anticipated origination of Fixed Rate MEFA Loans and MEFA Refinancing Loans from the Purchase Accounts consistent with the Issue L Resolution.

-Composition and Characteristics of the Issue M Loan Portfolio May Change
+Composition and Characteristics of the Issue L Loan Portfolio May Change

-Certain characteristics of the Issue M Loans currently pledged to the Issue M Resolution, including representative characteristics of Fixed Rate MEFA Loans and MEFA Refinancing Loans to be transferred from the Issue J and Issue K Resolutions and the commercial paper program, and the Issue M Loans the Authority currently intends to finance with the proceeds of the Series 2022 Bonds and other monies made available under the Issue M Resolution are described in this Official Statement.
-Certain amounts received with respect to the Issue M Loans may be recycled and proceeds of Additional Bonds may be used to finance additional Issue M Loans in the future.
-The characteristics of the Issue M Loan portfolio will change as new Issue M Loans are financed and as Issue M Loans are repaid, and may also change as a result of changes in the MEFA Financing Program.
-The Authority regularly reviews the terms and conditions of its MEFA Financing Program and reserves the right to alter such terms and conditions at any time subject, with respect to Issue M Loans, to compliance with certain requirements of the Issue M Resolution.
+Certain characteristics of the Issue L Loans currently pledged to the Issue L Resolution, including representative characteristics of Fixed Rate MEFA Loans and MEFA Refinancing Loans to be transferred from the commercial paper program, and the Issue L Loans the Authority currently intends to finance with the proceeds of the Series 2023 Bonds and other monies made available under the Issue L Resolution are described in this Official Statement.
+Certain amounts received with respect to the Issue L Loans may be recycled and proceeds of Additional Bonds may be used to finance additional Issue L Loans in the future.
+The characteristics of the Issue L Loan portfolio will change as new Issue L Loans are financed and as Issue L Loans are repaid and may also change as a result of changes in the MEFA Financing Program.
+The Authority regularly reviews the terms and conditions of its MEFA Financing Program and reserves the right to alter such terms and conditions at any time subject, with respect to Issue L Loans, to compliance with certain requirements of the Issue L Resolution.